 I have said that cholesterol isn’t bad for many years.
 Cholesterol is an essential fat which the body must have in order to survive.
 Cholesterol is a big player in the brain, the nervous system, the immune system and the endocrine system, and makes up 1/3 of the cell membrane of every cell in the body.

 Having too much cholesterol, especially LDL, is still a health risk.
 Studies conclusively prove that too much LDL, especially in the form of high particle counts (LDL-P), which are oxidized, driven by apoB, and densely packed, do indeed increase the risk of cardiovascular disease.

 It’s all about balance!
 Having the right level of LDL cholesterol, packaged in the safest form, un-oxidized and balanced with a strong reverse cholesterol transport system (HDL) imparts the greatest protection to health.

 I have long recommended to my clients that the type of fat they eat is a much bigger issue than the amount of cholesterol they consume.
 While a person might be able to eat more eggs, shrimp and lobster under the new guidelines, they would still need to limit foods heavy in saturated fat like prime rib, bacon, cheese and butter.

 Founder and Chief Medical Officer

-With Power2Practice, the EMR platform designed by Integrative physicians for Integrative, Anti-Aging and Functional Medicine physicians, you will gain access to a comprehensive collection of education tools called The Metabolic Monographs.
+With Power2Practice, the practice performance system designed by Integrative physicians for Integrative, Anti-Aging and Functional Medicine physicians, you will gain access to a comprehensive collection of education tools called The Metabolic Monographs.
 These 1000+ documents can be uploaded to your Global Practice Library for patient education, which are then accessible through the patient portal.

 In addition, your patients can use the patient portal to log and track their diet and exercise habits.
 The data then becomes a visual, color-coded graph that you can use to give a “high 5” for progress made or a nudge when activity looks low.